 The Group capitalizes borrowing costs that are directly attributable to the acquisition, construction or production of qualifying assets, as a part of the cost of those assets, until such time as the assets are substantially ready for their intended use.
-The Group identifies a qualifying asset as one that necessarily takes six months or more to be ready for its intended use.

-To the extent that funds are borrowed specifically for the purpose of obtaining a qualifying asset, the Group capitalizes the actual financing costs incurred during the period less any income generated from temporary investment of those borrowings.
+To the extent that the Group borrows funds specifically for the purpose of obtaining a qualifying asset, it determines the amount of borrowing costs eligible for capitalization as the actual borrowing costs incurred on that borrowing during the period less any investment income on the temporary investment of those borrowings.